WCB Nova Scotia strives to provide quality service to Nova Scotians. The Client Relations Officer helps to ensure this service is upheld.

 Registering a complaint

 You can choose how you would prefer to contact the office of the Client Relations Officer.
-Whether you reach out by mail, phone or our online form below, it is important to us that we are in touch with you right away.
+Whether you reach out by phone or mail, it is important to us that we are in touch with you right away.
 We will promptly gather further details and formally register your complaint.
 After that, we will keep you informed as the process moves forward.

 WCB Nova Scotia